-With mortgage rates at or below 4%, we review historical illustrations with clients to show how in many market environments that returns on an investment portfolio will likely outperform their mortgage interest rate, so they would likely be better off long-term by investing that additional mortgage payment instead of applying it to the loan.
+We review historical illustrations with clients to show how in many market environments that returns on an investment portfolio will likely outperform their mortgage interest rate, so they would likely be better off long-term by investing that additional mortgage payment instead of applying it to the loan.

 The second example of wide differences in risk tolerance that I often see with young couples is how comfortable young professionals are with taking investment risk in their portfolios.

 Investors our age are really “students of the financial crisis” in that we were just beginning our careers right around the time of the Great Recession (in my case I entered the financial services industry coming out of undergrad in the summer of 2007).
 So, our first experience with retirement savings began right around the worst peak-to-trough decline in U.S. stock markets since the Great Depression.